 As I stated earlier, my family visits zoos often so we purchased a membership.
 It allows us discounts or free admission to other zoos across the country.
 We’ve been in Orlando, Nashville, Chicago, St. Louis, Evansville, Washington D.C. and Des Moines to name a few.

 But this is what really needs to be said: I understand that within a moment’s notice, things happen.
-Small children are curious, quick and cunning.
-The best parents in the world have lost site of their kids for a few moments, and that’s all it takes for something like this to happen.
+Small children are curious, quick, and cunning.
+The best parents in the world have lost sight of their kids for a few moments, and that’s all it takes for something like this to happen.

 Dear Michelle Gregg: I Understand, Children Don’t